Ranking in Google’s results is easier said than done.

 As you see in the graph below, all of the top results stay exceptionally active on their social media accounts.

-Of course, this doesn’t need to be complicated.
+The good news is, it doesn’t need to be complicated.

 Did you publish a blog article?
 Post on Facebook about it.